micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 ## Introduction

 Predictable execution under given real-time constraints is a crucial requirement for many robotic applications, but is also a complex and time-consuming activity.
 While the service-based paradigm of ROS allows a fast integration of many different functionalities, it does not provide sufficient control over the execution management.
-For example,  there are no mechanisms to enforce a certain execution order of callbacks within a node, left alone to configure the  execution order of different nodes in a ROS system.
+For example,  there are no mechanisms to enforce a certain execution order of callbacks within a node, left alone to configure the  execution order of callbacks of different nodes in a ROS 2 system.
 This is essential for a high quality of control applications, which consist of cause-effect-chains like sensor acquisition, evaluation and actuation control, and operating on old data due to scheduling is not desired.
 Further more, when input data is collected in field tests, saved with ROS-bags and re-played, often results are different due to non-determinism of process scheduling.

-Of course, it is possible to manually construct the order of subscribing and publishing topics in the callbacks or by tweaking the priorities of the corresponding Linux processes.
-However, this approach is error-prune, difficult to extend for functionality and requires an in-depth knowledge of every ROS package in the system.
+Of course, it is possible to manually setup the order of subscribing and publishing topics in the callbacks or by tweaking the priorities of the corresponding Linux processes.
+However, this approach is error-prune, difficult to extend and requires an in-depth knowledge of the deplyed ROS 2 packages in the system.

 Therefore the goal of the Real-Time Executor is to support roboticists with practical and easy-to-use real-time mechanisms which provide solutions for:
 - Deterministic execution